aaronstaves/serverless-localstack/README.md

 # LocalStack Serverless Plugin

+This is specifically an MPM fork which enables serverless-localstack for all local sls calls, not just deployment

 [Serverless](https://serverless.com/) Plugin to support running against [Localstack](https://github.com/localstack/localstack).

 This plugin allows Serverless applications to be deployed and tested on your local machine.
 Any requests to AWS to be redirected to a running LocalStack instance.